ParkPortfolio/Hospital-Readmission-Risk/README.md

 ## Dataset

-The analysis uses hospital encounter-level data containing information related to readmission status, patient risk category, prior utilization, and diagnostic burden.
+The analysis uses a public hospital readmissions dataset obtained online.
+The dataset contains encounter-level information related to readmission status, patient risk category, prior utilization, and diagnostic burden.

-Raw data are not included in this repository if restricted by size, licensing, or privacy considerations.
+The raw dataset is included in the `data/` folder for reproducibility.

 ## Key Metrics